nanjekyejoannah/micropython/docs/develop/index.rst

 Development around MicroPython usually involves modifying the core runtime, porting or maintaining a new library.
-This guide describes at great depth, the implementation details of MicroPython including a getting started guide, compiler internals, porting micropython to a new platform and implementing a new MicroPython library.
+This guide describes at great depth, the implementation details of MicroPython including a getting started guide, compiler internals, porting MicroPython to a new platform and implementing a new MicroPython library.

 .. note::
    For a quick developer checklist on the basics of setting up and making a contribution,